 The Cookstove Project is a 501(c)3 US non-profit organization that aims to eliminate the preventable deaths in poor countries that are caused by cooking on open fires.
 The Cookstove Project started in Uganda in 2013, and has since constructed over 7,000 high quality cookstoves--all from local materials-- in Uganda and Nepal.
 Nearly three billion overwhelmingly poor people worldwide cook over open fires that pose health risks to women and the young children who are so often with them.
 The smoke from these fires is the equivalent of smoking two packs of cigarettes per day, and likely claims 4.3 million lives per year.
 The Cookstove Project has partnered with Omni Med in Uganda since the beginning.
 Local VHTs trained by Omni Med become Cookstove Masters who oversee stove construction and make sure villagers use them correctly.
 The Cookstove Project sets the standard by which all stoves constructed in Mukono District are judged.
 Omni Med and The Cookstove Project meet monthly, and coordinate regional strategy for cookstove construction/ monitoring, protected water source usage, and ITN distribution.
 Mike and Rebecca Sommer lead the program from the US and Africano Byrarugaba leads the efforts in Uganda.

 Bates College was founded by abolitionists in 1855 and has maintained its strong social justice orientation ever since.
 Omni Med's founder, Dr O'Neil, is a Bates alumnus and in 2016, worked with Margaret Rotundo, Dr Karen Palin, Darby Ray, and Karen Daigler to develop a relationship between Omni Med and Bates.
 In the spring, 2017, the first Bates student, Brielle Antonelli '18, did a 7 week internship at Omni Med, Newton, through the Purposeful Work Program.
-This is planned to be an annual occurrence.
-It continued on with Christina Stiles '15, who will serve as the first of many Bates alumni to serve as the research/ strategic coordinators for a one year period of time in our compound in Kisoga, Uganda.
-Like Christina, most of these students will be planning to attend medical school, and the time in Uganda should sink deep roots in their orientation toward global health equality.
+This became an annual occurrence until the Covid pandemic intervened.
+Several Bates recent graduates have served as Omni Med Strategic/ Research Coordinators on site in Uganda for one-year periods.
+Christina Stiles '15, Hannah Behringer, '17, and MacKenzie MacRay '18 have all served in this position.
+Like Christina, most of these students will attend medical school or graduate school, and the time in Uganda will sink deep roots in their orientation toward global health equality.
 Opportunities for students so spend time at our program in Uganda exist, as do opportunities for Short Term and potential class visits.